Change in Covid Response Team Policy/Practices

 • All available hours, Monday through Friday (9am to 7pm)

-• Preference of counselor (BIPOC, LGBT, female, none, ect.)*
+• Preference of counselor (BIPOC, LGBT, female, none, etc.)*

-NOTE: Once you have submitted a request, you will be responded to within 2 business days (email Dr. Sundermeier to inquire if this does not occur).
+NOTE: Once you have submitted a request, you will be responded to within 2 business days (Reminder: email Dr. Sundermeier to inquire if this does not occur).

 *While we make it a priority to connect students with their preferences, we cannot guarantee we are able to accommodate all requests.